fischerfel/APDG/README.md

 # APDG
 This tool generates an attributed program dependency graph from complete and incomplete Java source code.
 The graph is stored as a feature vector which can be used for graph representation learning frameworks.
-Please find our our embedding network for APDGs here (https://github.com/fischerfel/deep-learning-partial-programs/blob/main/README.md)
+Please find our embedding network for APDGs here (https://github.com/fischerfel/deep-learning-partial-programs/blob/main/README.md)

 ## Dependencies